My Story - The University Days

 I always knew life was really going to begin at university and I wanted to do something that would uniquely distinguish me from the crowd.
 To illustrate the former point, on the night of my high school graduation ceremony I was on the playground shooting hoops.
 I guess that high school graduation was not important to me.
 The day after I left high school, I hitchhiked to Acadia University (about 60 miles from my home in Nova Scotia) to introduce myself to the head basketball coach, a distinguished former American high school coach.
 I told him I wanted to be the student manager of the team.
 I got the job.
 I had played basketball on my high school team but was nowhere sufficiently talented to compete at the university level.

 Shortly after arriving on campus in September, I wrote a letter to about 80 American universities asking that they send me their football and basketball brochures.
-Intercollegiate sport is a much bigger business at American schools than Canadian schools and many responded.
-I had an idea that was going to put me on the "up and comers" map!
+Intercollegiate sport is a much bigger business in American schools than in Canadian schools and many responded.
+I had an idea that was going to put me on the "up and comers" map.

 After the school year was over, my father, the telephone company engineer, secured a great job for me in the computer department.
 Little did he know.
 I quit the job after about three weeks and I had saved every cent.
 It was a Friday evening when I told my father I had quit.
 He was livid.
 His encouragement to me that night was, “If this is the kind of decision you are going to make with your life, I’m through.
 I will not pay for any more of your education.
 You are on your own.”
 That summer I sold advertisement space in the sports brochure I had planned for the university and did the same for two more years.
 I essentially paid for the rest of my education

 myself.
-It represented one of the great achievements of my life and garnered me much attention as people started to say things to me including the university president, Dr. Beveridge, who knew me by name.
+It represented one of the great achievements of my life and garnered attention as people started to say things to me, including the university president, Dr. Beveridge, who knew me by name.
 I would cash in on this later.

-I had secured a highly coveted brass ring and adult life was about to begin as a trainee at a Toronto-based international investment bank, Midland Doherty.
+I had secured a highly coveted brass ring and adult life was about to begin as a trainee at the Toronto-based international investment bank, Midland Doherty.